MISP/misp-book/automation/README.md

 PyMISP is a Python library to access MISP platforms via their REST API.

-PyMISP allows you to fetch events, add or update events/ utes, add or update samples or search for attributes.
+PyMISP allows you to fetch events, add or update events/attributes, add or update samples or search for attributes.

 [PyMISP is available](https://github.com/MISP/PyMISP) including a documentation with various examples.